 Sections of the boat still remain and hold mythical properties still believed to this day.
 Today a small chapel, the Sanctuary of A Barca, stands on the site of the miracle.

 Through quiet country villages, gentle forested trails, beautiful vineyards, quaint seaside fishing hamlets, this journey follows the lesser trodden route from Santiago to Muxía, then onwards, via the coast, to Finisterre where you can receive the Fisterrana, a Certificate of Completion of the pilgrimage to ‘Finis Terrae’, ‘the End of the Earth’.
 Traveling at a ‘snail’s pace’, on this Camino route, a ’Sabbath Rest Day’ is planned to allow you to integrate this once in a lifetime experience.

-Please visit the link below for a complete profile of route from San Sebastian to Santiago:
+Click here for a complete profile of route from San Sebastian to Santiago

 Watch this two-minute video on the spirit of El Camino de Santiago

 Day 1 – Wednesday, October 23rd – Santiago de Compostela

 Day 2 – Thursday, October 24th – Santiago to Negreira (13.04 miles / 21km, 1886 feet / 480 / 575m elevation gain / loss)

 Day 3 – Friday, October 25th – Negreira to Las Maroñas (12.42 miles / 20km, 1509 feet / 460 / 295m elevation gain / loss)